Prajjawalk/Tokenomics-simulator/README.md

 ## Quickstart

-To get started with Tokenomics Simulator, follow the steps below:
+To get started with Game NPC Simulator, follow the steps below:

 1. Install dependencies if it was skipped in CLI:

 ```
-cd tokenomics-simulator
+cd game-NPC-simulator
 yarn install
 ```